 Performance management can be a tricky aspect to conquer.
 In a survey by Deloitte, 75% of respondents believed performance management was a key issue in their organization, and 89% were either in the process of changing their system, or were planning to do so within the next 18 months.
-It’s time to tackle these issues by using the formula to performance management success:The formula to performance management success has been revealed by @Engagiant_iRevu and you do… Click To Tweet
+It’s time to tackle these issues by using the formula to performance management success:The formula to performance management success has been revealed by @Engagiant_iRevu and you do not want to miss it: Click To Tweet

 Gallup’s 2016 report, How Millennials Want to Work and Live, found that only 40% of Millennial employees surveyed felt strongly connected to their company’s mission.
 This disconnect is sure to cause a lack of direction for employees which means the first step to performance management success starts with clearly defining the goals for your team and how these goals align with the mission and vision of the organization.
 Doing so creates a connection between what your team members are working toward and where the company is heading.